dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 whose relevance and persistence is intended to be re-emulated in the future, not by the ephemeral meaning of words, but by the implicit relevance of the images those words inspire in the reader.
-It is only after meditating on a Hexagram for a day or so that I feel that I arrive at the proper intent.
+It is only after meditating on a Hexagram for a day or so that I feel I arrive at the proper intent.
 When interpreting such monumental works of religion -- or when writing your own great work of literature -- it is critical to understand the motivation behind transcending limitations of language in this way.

 <a name="the-i-ching-stands-alone" />